 California allows for animal trusts, consider such an option.
 Please review any forms you complete with your Will and Trust Attorney.
 Additionally take the time to write out information about each pet.
 Simple information you carry in your head should be written down so the person or organization caring for your pet will make it as comfortable as possible.
-The back of the Pet Guardian Form has a section to record this information.

-Pet's name, age, health issues, spay/neutered, name and phone number of vet, diet and personality are all important.
+This information should be kept with the Pet Guardian Form so it's readily available: Pet's name, age, health issues, medicine, spay/ neutered, name and phone number of vet, diet wet & dry food brands, feeding frequency and personality (timid, outgoing, playful, couch potato) are all important.
+If certain pets are bonded please note this so they can be kept together.
 If the pet was adopted from a rescue organization include their information and ask them to contact the group for assistance.

 Our pets give us so much love, we can do the same for them after we are gone.

 For the love of your pets, care for them for life, their life.